 She shared that the GBA is pleased with the participation of businesses and community members alike—especially in the bitter cold.
 It was fantastic to see folks bundled up and trying to make the most out of the Carnival.

 “As this was the second year of the contest, some of the participating businesses were already ready for it.
 Other first-timers were either interested from last year or were inspired by the generous prize from the local radio stations.
 The businesses made some truly lovely displays,” Roberts commented.
 “We’re also thrilled to once again have had so much voter participation.”

 The GBA partnered with local radio stations WHAI, BEAR Country, The OUTLAW, and EZ107.5, which will award a custom airtime package on the stations worth $3,500 total.
 The criteria for winning was the most votes in the GBA’s online voting form.

 “The Rec Dept has been asking us to have a contest for a few years, with the addition of the activities pulled together at the Common and on Court Square, and this seemed like the perfect year to encourage people to get more involved with the businesses downtown as they enjoyed the Carnival’s other activities,” GBA Coordinator Rachel Roberts said.

 She shared that the GBA is pleased with the participation of businesses and community members alike.

 “The participating businesses were so enthusiastic about the contest, and they made some truly lovely displays,” Roberts commented.
 “We’re also thrilled to have had so much voter participation.”

-The GBA intends to run the event again at the 2023 Winter Carnival and potentially make it a yearly event.
-It thanks all participating businesses, which made the downtown atmosphere festive and vibrant throughout Greenfield’s 100th Winter Carnival.
+The GBA intends to run the event again at the 2024 Winter Carnival and keep it a yearly event.
+It thanks all participating businesses, which made the downtown atmosphere festive and vibrant throughout Greenfield’s 101st Winter Carnival.